UniversityofPortland/moodle-block_custom_course_menu/README.md

 3. Sort courses and categories by **dragging them** into the order you would like.
 4. After you are finished customizing your course menu, click the **gear icon** once again to save your changes and turn editing mode off.

-*Developed by the University of Portland*
-*Many features and additions contributed by Syxton https://github.com/Syxton*
+*Developed by the University of Portland.
+Many features and additions contributed by Syxton https://github.com/Syxton*